Swimming pool fencing

-- The walls of the pool are 1.2 metres or more above the ground with no steps, hand holds or projections enabling a child to climb.
+- The walls of the pool are 1.2 metres or more above the ground with no steps, hand holds or projections enabling a child to climb into the pool.

-The Council has discretion to grant exemptions to fencing standards if satisfied that the danger to young children will not be significantly increased.
+Council has discretion to grant exemptions to fencing standards if it is satisfied that the danger to young children will not be significantly increased by allowing the exemption.

 Standard of fencing

-You will require a building consent to build a swimming pool fence.
-All materials and components must be durable, and the fence must be erected to prevent young children from climbing over, or crawling under or through the fence from the outside.
+You will require Building Consent to build a swimming pool fence.
+All materials and components must be durable and the fence must be erected in a way that prevents young children from climbing over or crawling under or through the fence into the pool area.

 The processing of Building Consents for swimming pools and/or swimming pool fences is charged at an hourly rate; see Council's fees and charges page: Building: Standard charges; building officers.